 Because community cats are generally not socialized to people, they are unadoptable—which historically has meant that most of them were killed in shelters.
 Nationally, positive outcomes for cats brought to shelters, even friendly cats, though improving, remain abysmally low.

 The good news is that an increasing number of animal shelters and animal control agencies are embracing humane policies for cats.
 Many are supporting community TNR efforts or creating TNR programs of their own, sometimes referred to as Shelter-Neuter-Return (SNR), Return to Field (RTF) or Feral Freedom.
 That’s why it is important to know YOUR local shelter’s policies for community cats.

 This guide teaches you how to help cats effectively and humanely.

 You’ve come to the right place.
 Alley Cat Allies is the global engine of change for cats.
 We protect and improve cats’ lives through our innovative, cutting-edge programs.
 We are seen around the world as a champion for the humane treatment of all cats.
 We work toward a world where every cat is valued and protected and every community and shelter has policies and programs to save their lives.

-Since 1990, Alley Cat Allies has helped hundreds of thousands of individuals, shelters, and organizations worldwide improve the lives of cats by providing guidance on how to implement TNR and by educating communities about the benefits of TNR.
+Since 1990, Alley Cat Allies has helped hundreds of thousands of individuals, shelters, and organizations worldwide improve the lives of cats by providing guidance on how to implement TNR and educating communities about the benefits of TNR.
 This guide will give you the knowledge and confidence needed to join the thousands of compassionate people around the world working to help community cats!

-We recommend that you read this entire guide and find answers to your questions before you begin trapping.
+We recommend you read this entire guide and find answers to your questions before you begin trapping.

 Alley Cat Allies’ Feral Friends Network®